Siege of Lille (1792): Forces

 The Austrians besieged Lille with 13,800 troops in 10 1/2 battalions, six companies and 18 squadrons.
 The siege train included 52 cannons, howitzers and mortars.
 Saxe-Teschen organized his army into three divisions under Latour, Duke Ferdinand Frederick Augustus of Württemberg and Beaulieu, each with one brigade.
 Latour's division had the brigade of Franz Xaver von Wenckheim, which included the Leeuven and Rousseau Grenadier Battalions and two battalions of Sztáray Nr.
 33 Infantry Regiment.
 Württemberg's division controlled Sztáray's brigade which was composed of the 1st Battalion of the Clerfayt Nr.
 9 and 2nd Battalion of the Alton Nr.
 15 Infantry Regiments and the Pückler Grenadier Battalion.
 Beaulieu's division directed the brigade of Karl von Biela which had the 1st Battalions of the Ligne Nr.
 30 and Murray Nr.
 55 Infantry Regiments, the 2nd Battalion of the Josef Colloredo Nr.
 57 Infantry Regiment and four companies of the O'Donell Freikorps.
 Louis-François, Count of Civalart d'Happoncourt led a cavalry brigade with two squadrons of the Blankenstein Hussars Nr.
 16 and seven squadrons of the Latour Chevau-légers Nr.
 31. Charles Eugene, Prince of Lambesc led a second cavalry brigade which included two squadrons of the Wurmser Hussars Nr.
 30 and six squadrons of Degelmann Freikorps Uhlans.
 Karl Friedrich von Lindenau commanded one company each of sappers and pontonniers.
 One squadron and one-half battalion are not accounted for in the list.

+In April and June 1791, the Parliament recruited (400,000) volunteers from the entire French National Guard for the French Revolutionary Army.
+Chevalier de Saint-Georges was the first person to sign in Lille and appointed captain.
+St. Georges commanded the company of volunteers that held the line at Baisieux near the Belgian border.
+On 7 September 1792, the Parliament established a light cavalry consisting of volunteers from the West Indies and Africa.
+The name of it was "Légion franche de cavalerie des Américains et du Midi", but it was often referred to as "Légion St-Georges".
+Banat described it as "probably the first all non-white military unit" (in Europe).
+The legion stationed in Lille comprised seven companies, of which only one was made up of coloured men, while the remainder comprised European-whites.
+St. Georges was appointed colonel in September 1792; Alexandre Dumas was one of the officers.